 “Okay, tails then,” I say.

-My editor flipped the quarter over to reveal a moose and I beamed at the prospect of going, before immediately trying to compose my joy for the sake of not rubbing it in.
+My editor flipped the quarter over to reveal a caribou and I beamed at the prospect of going, before immediately trying to compose my joy for the sake of not rubbing it in.

 I was excited because I knew this was a once-in-a-lifetime opportunity—though why that was, I wasn’t quite sure.
 With an interest in the macabre, my only points of reference for the Nahanni were the stories of men found decapitated in the aptly-named Headless Range.
 But I didn’t feel too much shame in not knowing a lot about the park, because I wasn’t the only one.
 My family had never heard of the place, and when I asked a few Yellowknife friends what they knew, their answers weren’t much better than mine.
 A Vancouver friend who I told I was going to the Nahanni summed my feelings up nicely with her response: “I don’t know what that is, but yay!”